Protecting Your Oral Health: Schedule Your Oral Cancer Screenings

 Who Should Get Screened?

-While everyone is in jeopardy of oral cancer, specific individuals may have a higher risk due to lifestyle factors or medical history.
+While everyone is at risk of oral cancer, specific individuals may have a higher risk due to lifestyle factors or medical history.
 If you smoke, drink alcohol to excess, have a family history of oral cancer, or have had exposure to HPV, you may face an elevated risk and should consider regular oral cancer screenings.
-Additionally, individuals over the age of 40 should consider annual screenings, as the risk of oral cancer increases with age.
+Moreover, individuals over the age of 40 should consider annual screenings, as the risk of oral cancer increases with age.

 What to Expect During a Screening?